 Executions keep murder rates… high?

 - A simple comparison reveals that states without the death penalty actually have lower murder rates than those with the death penalty.
-Even though the South has over 80% of the nation’s executions, the murder rate there is higher than any other region in the US.
-That region also accounts for more law enforcement officers killed than any other region in the last 15 years.4
+The South conducts the majority of executions, yet the murder rate there is higher than any other region in the US.
+The South also accounts for more law enforcement officers killed than any other region.
+4

 Deterrence is a myth – and people know it